Lumiera

 • PtrDerefIter works similar, but can be used on an STL container holding pointers, to be dereferenced automatically on access

 Similar to the STL habits, Lumiera Forward Iterators should expose typedefs for pointer, reference and value_type.
-Additionally, they may be used for resource management purposes by “hiding” a ref-counting facility, e.g. allowing to keep a snapshot or restult set around until it can’t be accessed anymore.
+Additionally, they may be used for resource management purposes by “carrying” a ref-counting facility, e.g. allowing to keep a snapshot or restult set around until it can’t be accessed anymore.

 Tasks